darnrain/Lemon_Drop_Hi-Res/README.md

 "For every action there is an equal and opposite reaction."<br>
 — Sir Isaac Newton<br>

-"You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
-— Morpheus<br>

 "We live in a crooked world, with crooked people, with crooked music."<br>
 — darnrain<br>

+“Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>
+— Sir Arthur Conan Doyle<br>

 "The measure of intelligence is the ability to change"<br>
 — Albert Einstein<br>

-“Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>
-— Sir Arthur Conan Doyle<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>
 — Thomas Edison<br>